assert-justice/gum/README.md

 - `-a --all_targets`: Compile to all configured targets.
 Not yet implemented.

-- `--win --posx --gnu`: Specify compile target if different than current machine.
+- `--win --posx --gnu`: Specify compile target if different than current environment.
 Not yet implemented.

 - `-o`: Override the default optimization level.